tourhunter-com/help-tourhunter-com/_articles-en/how_to_assign_resource_for_a_session.md

 ## **Step 9**

-Click on the dropdown field in the resource card which have been created and choose a resource option you needed.
+Click on the dropdown field in the resource card which have been created and choose a resource option which is needed.

 ![How_to_assign_resource_for_a_session4](/assets/images/how_to_assign_resource_for_a_session4.png)